Historic buildings of Erchless Estate and Lakeside Park

 During this time Oakville was also a terminus for the Underground Railroad, and signified freedom for many African-Americans who fled to Canada.

 William Chisholm completed work on Oakville’s harbour in 1828.
-Soon the port was successfully handling trade between Hamilton, Toronto and foreign cities.
-In 1834, Oakville was declared a Port of Entry into Canada, with William Chisholm serving as Customs Inspector.
+The port was soon successfully handling trade between Hamilton, Toronto and foreign cities.
+In 1834, Oakville was declared a Port of Entry into Canada, with William Chisholm serving as customs inspector.
 The Custom House was built in 1856 by William Chisholm’s son, Robert Kerr Chisholm (1819-1899) as an office for the customs service.
 The Bank of Toronto occupied one room of the building.

 The Custom House served Oakville until 1910 when the building was boarded up.
 It remained unused until it was reopened and renovated as a family home by Hazel Chisholm Hart Mathews (William’s great-granddaughter) in the 1930s.
 With support from the provincial and municipal governments and through the efforts of the Oakville Historical Society, the Custom House was restored and opened to the public in 1983.

-The Coach House was constructed for Allan Chisholm ca. 1899 as part of large landscaping renovation project of the Erchless Estate and designed by Dick and Wickson, a leading Toronto architectural firm.
-Firm partner Frank Wickson served as president of the Royal Architectural Institute of Canada and was responsible for high-profile commissions such as Timothy Eaton Memorial Church and original Toronto Reference Library.
+The Coach House was constructed for Allan Chisholm circa 1899 as part of large landscaping renovation project of the Erchless Estate.
+It was designed by Dick and Wickson, a leading Toronto architectural firm.
+Firm partner Frank Wickson served as president of the Royal Architectural Institute of Canada and was responsible for high-profile commissions such as the Timothy Eaton Memorial Church and the original Toronto Reference Library.

 Built in the Shingle Style, popular around the turn of the 20th century, this style is noted for its extensive use of wood shingles, hence the name.
 This general architectural style is also known as the Arts and Craft style.
 Other Victorian styles of the period were quite ornate but the shingle-style was simple in form and detailing.
 The Coach House is the best preserved example of this style within Oakville.

 The Coach House was used as a carriage house, garage, residence and even housed the pediatrics practice of Dr. Juliet Chisholm in the middle of the 20th century.
-It’s most recent use as artifact storage is no longer needed, since new space at the Queen Elizabeth Park Cultural and Community Centre is available has been created, providing the opportunity to redevelop the Coach House for public use.
+In recent history, it was used as artifact storage for the Oakville Museum.
+The Coach House has since been renovated for public use as a community gathering space.
+Find out how to rent the Coach House for your next event.

 Gardens and grounds